-In accordance with Article L. 22-10-34 of the French Commercial Code, the General Meeting called to approve the financial statements for the year ended 31 December 2022, approve the fixed, variable and exceptional components of the total compensation and benefits of any kind paid or awarded in respect of financial year 2022 to the Chairman and Chief Executive Officer in office until 19 August 2022, then to the Chairman of the Board of Directors and to the Chief Executive Officer, from the same date, following the separation of these positions.
+In accordance with Article L. 22-10-34 of the French Commercial Code, the General Meeting called to approve the financial statements for the year ended 31 December 2023, approve the fixed, variable and exceptional components of the total compensation and benefits of any kind paid or awarded in respect of the 2023 financial year to the Chairman and Chief Executive Officer in office until 19 August 2022, then to the Chairman of the Board of Directors and to the Chief Executive Officer, from the same date, following the separation of these positions.
 The General Meeting must explicitly approve the payment of variable or exceptional compensation.

-It will be proposed to the Ordinary General Meeting called to approve the financial statements for the financial year ended 31 December 2022 to approve the components of compensation paid or awarded in respect of financial year 2022 to executive corporate officers, as set out below.
+It will be proposed to the Ordinary General Meeting called to approve the financial statements for the financial year ended 31 December 2023 to approve the components of compensation paid or awarded in respect of the 2023 financial year to executive corporate officers, as set out below.

 13.2.1.1.
-Compensation and benefits paid or awarded for fiscal year 2022 to Michel Finance
+Compensation and benefits paid or awarded for the 2023 financial year to Mr Michel Thérin